Last updated:

 FG

-One immediately noticeable difference is the change of the Pro to a standard tongue, u-throat construction.
-And that might appeal more than the one-piece upper of the Elite, especially if you don’t mind the denser feel of the upper at this takedown level.
+The change of the Pro to a standard tongue, u-throat construction.
+And that might appeal more than the one-piece upper of the knitted Elite, especially if you don’t mind the denser feel of the upper at this takedown level.
 Heel liner has also been changed to a suede-like material.

 TEAM